 Pros:

-• Flexible content modeling
+- Flexible content modeling and taxonomy

-• Built-in multilingual support
+- Built-in multilingual support

 Cons:

-• Limited marketer usability
+- Limited marketer usability out of the box

-• Additional work required for headless delivery
+- Additional work required for headless front ends

 Ideal use case